 How to Transition to Zero Drop Running Shoes?

-While the transition is not as intense as for barefoot and minimal shoes, there is still a smart process to follow to avoid risk of injury.
+While the transition is not as intense as for barefoot or carbon fiber shoes, there’s still a smart process to follow to avoid risk of injury.
+The prevalence of overuse injuries when barefoot and zero drop first came out was through the roof.

 With the shorter heel height, your Achilles will actually stretch farther and your muscles will need to adjust.
 Many runners find their calves are suddenly working a great deal harder.